Puchaczov/Musoq/README.md

 - Query as data source (views)
 - Optional query reordering `FROM ...
 WHERE ...
 SELECT...`
 - Ability to use query as a source of next query like `with p as (select 1 from #source) select 2 from #source.method(p)`
-- Syntax to query constructors about it's parameters (desc for constructors).
-- Syntax to query plugins about it's methods and parameters (desc for methods).
 - Rethink and design mechanism to dispose unmanaged resources.
 - Further project cleanups and more robust tests.